Currently Viewing Posts in Lifestyle

 Fertility in Your 20s

-Your 20s are commonly considered the prime years for fertility.
+Your 20s are commonly considered the best years for fertility.
 During this period, most women have a regular menstrual cycle and a high number of healthy eggs available for fertilization.
 The chances of conceiving within a year of trying are typically around 25-30%.
 However, it’s important to note that even in this age group, fertility is not 100% guaranteed.

 Additionally, advancements in reproductive technology, such as egg freezing, provide women in their 20s with options to preserve their fertility for the future, allowing them more flexibility in family planning decisions.